kshitijalwadhi/ProfReviewPortal/README.md

 * The answers to the questions are there in the repo itself in the pdf format.

   Link to that: [Answers - Dev Club](./Dev_Club_Recruitment.pdf)

+* I have completed the Minimum and Preferred requirements fully and also implemented 15 days ban option from bonus section.
+Also added a few QoL features in Admin section.
 * Please have a look at my github page for other projects involving frontend projects as well.

 ## Database Model